scikit-plots/scikit-plots/docs/source/devel/contribute.rst

       aware that maintainers may not review your contribution unless it has the "Ready to review" state on GitHub.

-    * **You are new to Matplotlib, both as a user and contributor, and want to start contributing but have yet to develop a particular interest.**
+    * **You are new to scikit-plots, both as a user and contributor, and want to start contributing but have yet to develop a particular interest.**

       Having some previous experience or relationship with the library can be very helpful when making open-source contributions.
 It helps you understand why things are the way they are and how they *should* be.
-Having first-hand experience and context is valuable both for what you can bring to the conversation (and given the breadth of Matplotlib's usage, there is a good chance it is a unique context in any given conversation) and make it easier to understand where other people are coming from.
+Having first-hand experience and context is valuable both for what you can bring to the conversation (and given the breadth of scikit-plots's usage, there is a good chance it is a unique context in any given conversation) and make it easier to understand where other people are coming from.

       Understanding the entire codebase is a long-term project, and nobody expects you to do this right away.
-If you are determined to get started with Matplotlib and want to learn, going through the basic functionality, choosing something to focus on (3d, testing, documentation, animations, etc.) and gaining context on this area by reading the issues and pull requests touching these subjects is a reasonable approach.
+If you are determined to get started with scikit-plots and want to learn, going through the basic functionality, choosing something to focus on (3d, testing, documentation, animations, etc.) and gaining context on this area by reading the issues and pull requests touching these subjects is a reasonable approach.